iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 markers can well be described by 8 grids of markers -- two for each face (The invisible back-faces are covered with markers as well).
-The reason why each face is not represented by a single grid is that the markers were printed on A4 self-sticking labels that could we were not able to 100%ly align into a single regular grid of markers.
+The reason why each face is not represented by a single grid is that the markers were printed on A4 self-sticking labels that we were not able to 100%ly align into a single regular grid of markers.

 In the first sections, the marker layout is